Rolling Stone (Uganda): Court case

-Following a second published edition listing the identities and addresses of alleged homosexuals, the gay rights organization Sexual Minorities Uganda petitioned the Ugandan High Court against the newspaper.
+Following a second published edition listing the identities and addresses of people alleged to be homosexual, the gay rights organization Sexual Minorities Uganda petitioned the Ugandan High Court against the newspaper.
 On 2 November 2010, the court issued its verdict, ordering the newspaper to stop publishing the identities of Ugandan gays, to shut down and to pay USh 1.5 million plus court costs to each of the plaintiffs.
 The ruling said that these lists and the accompanying incitement to violence threatened the subjects' "fundamental rights and freedoms", attacked their right to human dignity and violated their constitutional right to privacy.

 Immediately following the verdict, Muhame told reporters, "The war against gays will and must continue.
 We have to protect our children from this dirty homosexual affront."
 In January 2011, he announced the paper's intention to appeal the decision.
 He said that the paper was also gathering signatures of support from Ugandans.

-The U.S. Rolling Stone called the newspaper's actions "horrific" and stated that it had "demanded they [the Ugandan newspaper] cease using our name as a title".
+The American magazine Rolling Stone called the newspaper's actions "horrific" and stated that it had "demanded they [the Ugandan newspaper] cease using our name as a title".
 However, the magazine had little legal recourse because, despite copyrighting the name "Rolling Stone" in a large number of countries, it had not copyrighted it in Uganda.
 As its publisher, Jann Wenner, said, "There's nothing we can do.
 We never copyrighted the name in Uganda.
 We own the copyright for the name in many, many countries.
 But who would have thought we'd have to own the copyright in Uganda?"

 The International Press Institute sent a letter to Muhame condemning his actions after his paper was shut down by the country's Constitutional Court.
 "IPI believes that when newspapers publish articles that expose private information about individuals who are outside the public eye, and when they call for violence against those individuals, they do a disservice to journalists around the world who are fighting for press freedom...
 Such transgressions of professional journalistic ethics make all journalists look bad – and make it harder to argue for press freedom without government restriction."